What do you need to buy a house?

 - USDA home loan: Minimum credit score of 640

-- VA home loans: The U.S. Department of Veterans Affairs doesn’t set a minimum credit score, but most lenders require at least 620
+- VA home loans: The U.S. Department of Veterans Affairs doesn’t set a minimum credit score, but most lenders require 620

 To be clear, just because you can qualify for a mortgage with a low score doesn’t necessarily mean you will.

 Lenders take more than your score into consideration.
 They’ll also review your credit reports, paying close attention to your most recent credit history.